 Wonder brings awareness.
 It brings gratitude for what we have and where we are right now.
 It allows us to bask in a very real beauty, even just for a moment.
 And best of all – it’s not reliant on how much you earn, where you live, what you wear or how many friends you have.
 Wonder and beauty are everywhere.

-And the fact that you can find it in Tel Aviv, Chicago, Sydney or Wellington is one of the greatest levellers there is.
+And the fact that you can find it in Tel Aviv, Chicago, Bangkok or Wellington is one of the greatest levellers there is.
 We all have capacity for wonder.